 Option Two – Stay in a General Population Shelter

-American Red Cross Mass Care shelters provide a basic level of care and are open to all.
+General Population shelters provide a basic level of care and are open to all.
 No pre-registration is required.
-If you have a self-managed health condition or disability, you will likely be able to shelter comfortably in a General Population Shelter.
+If you have a self-managed health condition or disability, you will likely be able to shelter comfortably in a General Population shelter.
+Provisions at the shelter will be very limited.
+Cots and bottled water are not provided.
+Bring identification and comfort items such as bedding (air mattress, blankets and pillows), folding chair, special dietary foods (if needed), snacks, bottled water, medications, etc. Use the Emergency Checklist to help you in preparing items to take to the shelter.
 When you arrive at the shelter, be sure to tell shelter personnel what your needs are.
 If you need transfer assistance, sign language interpretation and other auxiliary aids, or a quiet zone for a cognitive disability or mental health need, call 311 or 954-831-4000, TTY 954-831-3940 for the most updated information.

 Option Three – Stay in a Special Needs Shelter